UKHomeOffice/evisa-contact-form/README.md

 ### Setup

-1. Copy `./.devcontainer/devcontainer.env` to `./.env` and populate the values.
+1. Copy `./.devcontainer/devcontainer.env.sample` to `./.devcontainer/devcontainer.env` and populate the values.

 2. Open the project in a VSCode Dev Container with the command `Dev Containers: Reopen in Container`

 3. Open a terminal on the application server container through VScode `View -> Terminal`

-4. Install dependencies with `yarn`, then launch the application in dev mode with `yarn start:dev`
+4. Install dependencies with `yarn`, then launch the application in dev mode with `yarn start:devcontainer`

 ### Additional Services